By Aaron Howdle | Tuesday, March 5th 2019

 The Phone Co-op is a different proposition to most other mobile providers.
 It is run as a member-owned, consumer co-operative, with an ethical approach to supply chain, investment and the environment.
 Members get a democratic voice in how the company is run, and also receive dividends.

 The Phone Co-op was founded as SETCO (or the tongue-twisting, Social Economy Telecommunications Co-operative) in 1998.
-Initally targeting organisations and businesses, it licensed the Co-operative brand name in 2012, later teaming up with the Co-operative Group to offer mobile phone deals.
+Initially targeting organisations and businesses, it licensed the Co-operative brand name in 2012, later teaming up with the Co-operative Group to offer mobile phone deals.
 In 2014 it became the sole UK stockist of Fairphone, the world's first 'ethical smartphone'.

 The Phone Co-op doesn't have its own network infrastructure, being an MVNO (mobile virtual network operator).
 However, whereas most MVNOs use just one network, with the Phone Co-op you can choose whether you want to use EE, O2 or Vodafone for your service.